LONG STORY SHORT:

 Brian Floca was born and raised in Temple, Texas.
 He graduated from Brown University and received his MFA from the School of Visual Arts.

-While at Brown, Brian was able to take classes at the neighboring Rhode Island School of Design, where studies with author and illustrator David Macaulay led to an introduction to Avi, which led Brian to illustrating Avi's City of Light, City of Dark, published by Richard Jackson at Orchard Books.
+While at Brown, Brian was also able to take classes at the neighboring Rhode Island School of Design, where studied with author and illustrator David Macaulay.
+The class with Macaulay led to an introduction to Avi, which in turn led to Brian illustrating Avi's City of Light, City of Dark, published by Richard Jackson at Orchard Books.
+Brian has been illustrating, and writing and illustrating, ever since.

 Brian's books as author and illustrator include Locomotive, winner of the 2014 Randolph Caldecott Medal, a Robert F. Sibert Honor Book, and a New York Times 10 Best Illustrated Books of the Year selection; Moonshot: The Flight of Apollo 11, a Sibert Honor Book, New York Times 10 Best Illustrated Books of the Year selection, and Society of Illustrators silver medal winner; Lightship, a Sibert Honor Book and Booklist's "Top of the List" picture book for 2007; and The Racecar Alphabet, an ALA Notable Children's Book and a Kirkus Reviews Editor's Choice.